-3.36 If 'interested parties' (see below for definition) or 'responsible authorities' wish to
+3.35 If 'interested parties' (see below for definition) or 'responsible authorities' wish to comment on an application for a premises licence relating to the licensing objectives, they can make a 'representation'.
+The licensing authority can only consider

-- comment on an application for a premises licence relating to the licensing objectives, they can make a 'representation'.
-The licensing authority can only consider representations if made by either an 'interested party' or 'responsible authority'. - 3.37 A representation is a statement that outlines any comments that the party making the representation wants to be taken into consideration by the licensing authority when determining the application.
+- 3.36 A representation is a statement that outlines any comments that the party making the representation wants to be taken into consideration by the licensing authority when determining the application.
 In all cases representations will need to be 'relevant'.
 The only representations likely to be relevant are those that meet one or more of the following criteria: - Relate to the licensing objectives. - Relate to relevant matters in our gambling policy. - Relate to relevant matters in the Gambling Commission's Guidance to Local Authorities. - Relate to relevant matters in the Gambling Commission's Codes of Practice. - Relate to the premises that are the subject of the application; and - Are neither frivolous nor vexatious nor will certainly not influence the authority's determination of the application.